-Today the industry offers one leading type of power pack technologies.
+Today the industry offers one leading type of power pack technology.
 Inverter (or “smart”) units charge the battery through pulses.
 Unlike outdated transformer models, inverter devices operate at higher frequencies.
-They are equipped with a microprocessor instead of the transformer.
+They are equipped with a microprocessor instead of a transformer.
 That is why they are relatively light, compact and convenient to use.
 Such power packs offer automation of the entire process and have reliable short circuit protection.

 Some inverter models have the memory function, which means that the non-volatile memory stores all the parameters of the last charge.
 The next time you turn the unit on, the current magnitude and time are already adjusted.
 This feature is very convenient and saves much time.

 Some points to concern when purchasing a suitable power pack

 • First of all, you have to determine your accumulator type.
 Modern batteries come in three categories: WET, GEL and AGM.
 The difference between them lies in the forms of electrolytes (liquid, gel, impregnated fibreglass).
 Most cars are equipped with WET batteries.
 The other accumulators are sometimes used for luxury class vehicles.
 Standard lead accumulators are ideal for WET batteries, whereas GEL and AGM units are too sensitive to charging current and voltage.